National Civic League

-The Office Manager will support National Civic League operations by maintaining office systems, conducting bookkeeping to manage expenses and revenue needs, producing regular financial reports, planning and supporting activities of the League’s board of directors, managing databases and technology systems and directing activities regarding membership solicitation and dues collection.
+The Office Manager will support National Civic League operations by maintaining office systems, conducting bookkeeping to manage expenses and revenue needs, producing regular financial reports, planning and supporting activities of the League’s board of directors, managing databases and technology systems and supporting activities regarding membership solicitation and dues collection.
 The job allows for primarily remote work.

 Specific responsibilities include:

-- Organizing office operations and procedures, processing payroll, handling outside requests, designing filing systems, and reviewing and approving supply requisitions.
+- Organizing office operations and procedures, handling outside requests, designing filing systems, and reviewing and approving supply requisitions.

-- Handling invoices, arranging meeting logistics, arranging travel, and similar tasks.
+- Arranging meeting logistics, arranging travel, and similar tasks.

-- Managing membership activities, including solicitation letters, dues collection and tracking.
+- Supporting membership activities, including solicitation letters, dues collection and tracking, and payment processing.

 - Defining procedures for retention, protection, retrieval, transfer, and disposal of records.